xn-intenton-z2a/repository0-xn--intenton-z2a.com/CONTRIBUTING.md

 - **README:**
   - The README should begin with something inspired by the mission statement, and describing the current state of the repository (rather than the journey)
   - The README should include a link to MISSION.md, CONTRIBUTING.md, SETUP.md, and LICENSE.
-  - The README should include a link to the intentïon `agentic-lib` GitHub Repository which is https://github.com/xn-intenton-z2a/agentic-lib.
+  - The README should include a link to the intentïon `repository0` GitHub Repository which is https://github.com/xn-intenton-z2a/repository0.